chef-boneyard/chef-web-docs-2016/step_resource/step_resource_execute_notifies_specific_order.rst

 ..
 This is an included how-to.

-To notify multiple resources and create a sequence of ordered notifications:
+To notify multiple resources, and then have these resources run in a certain order, do something like the following:

 .. code-block:: ruby